centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 > shells inside the same container: `docker exec -it <container_id> bash` (the container-id is shown when making the
 > detached container, and also with `docker ps`).
 To use the JBang curl installation below, you must first get hold of
 > curl: `apt-get update; apt-get install curl nano git -y` - nano/pico is nice to have for editing these scripts, and
-> git is good for cloning down the 'mats-jbang' project.
+> git is good for cloning down the '[mats3-jbang](https://github.com/centiservice/mats3-jbang)' project.

 To install JBang, go to its site: [https://jbang.dev/download/](https://jbang.dev/download/).